[By Tania Hui]

 Due to the intense competition in the market, the truth about cosmetic surgery in Korea is that companies’ pricing policies vary greatly with different levels of transparency.
 Generally, you would expect them to include everything in the cost of the procedure but this is often not the case.
 Pre-operative laboratory assessment and anesthetic fees might not be included and any extras such as compression garments and medication may come with added cost.
 Depending on the complexity of the surgery, you might be required to stay in Korea for a period of time.
 Check if your accommodation is included and that covers any time you may have to be warded.
 Subsequent reviews, wound dressing and removal of stitches can all add up to a substantial amount if not already included in your package deal.Be wary of surgeons or institutions that slash prices or offer attractive discounts if you take on more than one procedure.
 Stand firm and don’t be swayed by suggestion to take on surgeries which you did not originally intend to do and therefore have not adequately researched upon.

-“I’ve come across several patients who develop complications or were unhappy with the results of secondary procedures that they were enticed to do while getting surgery abroad,” warns Dr. Tan Ying Chien consultant plastic surgeon from the SW1 Clinic (formerly from the Novena Plastic Surgery Centre of The Sloane Clinic).
+“I’ve come across several patients who develop complications or were unhappy with the results of secondary procedures that they were enticed to do while getting surgery abroad,” warns Dr. Tan Ying Chien consultant plastic surgeon from the SW1 Clinic , registered Aesthetics Surgery in Singapore (formerly from the Novena Plastic Surgery Centre of The Sloane Clinic).
 “You might end up with more than what you had bargained for, at times with expensive or worse, irreversible damages.”

 Complications & Follow-up